Amanda Gorman's inauguration poem appears in German | DW | 30.03.2021

 Gorman's poem was published in German on March 30 in a bilingual edition titled The Hill We Climb — Den Hügel hinauf by Hamburg-based publisher Hoffmann und Campe.

-In an interview with German news magazine Der Spiegel, the publishing company’s head, Tim Jung, said the translation of a poem of such "power and beauty" that has made such an impact "means a great deal of responsibility for a publisher."
+In an interview with German news magazine Der Spiegel published on March 6, the head of Hoffmann and Campe, Tim Jung, said the translation of a poem of such "power and beauty" that has made such an impact "means a great deal of responsibility for a publisher."

-"She is an activist who works against racism, who fights for diversity in society.
-This gave rise to the idea of taking an unusual approach at the publishing house and commissioning three people with different expertise and experience as a team of translators," he told the publication.

 In other parts of Europe, the choice of white translators became a point of controversy in the past month.
 It began in early March in the Netherlands.
 Marieke Lucas Rijnveld, the writer chosen to translate Gorman's work into Dutch, declined to take on the assignment following criticism that she was not Black.